Ylldrit27/ylldrit-python-journey/guessing_game/README.md

 The structure and concept of this project were based on the following tutorial:

 > [*"How to Code a Simple Number Guessing Game in Python"*](https://dev.to/balapriya/how-to-code-a-simple-number-guessing-game-in-python-4jai) <br>
-by Balapriya, on DEV Community
+by Bala Priya C, on DEV Community

 I adapted and customised the code as part of my learning.